US draws down Ukraine embassy presence as war fears mount | Law-Order

 - United States

-The State Department on Sunday ordered the families of all American personnel at the US Embassy in Ukraine to leave the country amid heightened fears of a Russian invasion.
+The State Department has ordered the families of all American personnel at the US Embassy in Ukraine to leave the country amid heightened fears of a Russian invasion.

-The department told the dependents of staffers at the US Embassy in Kyiv that they must leave the country.
+The department on Sunday told the dependents of staffers at the US Embassy in Kyiv that they must leave the country.
 It also said that non-essential embassy staff could leave Ukraine at government expense.

 State Department officials stressed the Kyiv embassy will remain open and that the announcement does not constitute an evacuation.
 The move had been under consideration for some time and does not reflect an easing of US support for Ukraine, the officials said.